Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Failure to submit or renew on time

-Use automated reminders and dual-review systems for all scenarios
+Use automated reminders and documented renewal communication

 Misrepresentation